rohberg/volto-slate-glossary/README.md

 config.settings.glossary.includeAccordionBlock = true;
 ```

-### Show tooltips also in a description block:
+### Show tooltips also in a description block

-Per default only text of slate blocks are equipped with tooltips.
+Per default only texts of slate blocks are equipped with tooltips.
 `TextWithGlossaryTooltips` can be used to enhance other texts with tooltip markup.

 Create a custom `DescriptionBlockView` in your project: